 I know a lot of bloggers want to earn a full-time income from their articles, but there’s a lot to consider.

 Before you answer these questions, know this: it’s extremely important that you answer honestly.

 You’re not tricking anyone but yourself if you try to provide what you think are the right answers, because you will have to act, and when it’s time to act, you will find it impossible to keep moving forward on the road to blogging success.

 1. Are you ready to work harder than you’ve ever worked before?

-Blogging is often described as passive income.
+Blogging is often described as a way to earn a bit of passive income.
 There’s nothing passive about it, especially when you’re just starting out.

 The reason most bloggers quit within their first three months is because of the amount of time and energy that is required of them in order to build momentum.